econchick/new-coder/docs/_posts/2013-02-04-Part-1-Setup-raw-data.md

 A walkthrough of grabbing raw data from publicly available information.

+Starting off with our imports:

+#### TODO

+Start off with the `main()` function for scaffolding

+#### TODO

 ```python
 from __future__ import print_function
 ```

-You might be curious as to why we're importing a `print_function`, and why it's from `__future__`.
-This is a gentle introduction of the differences between Python 2.x and Python 3.x.
+You might be curious as to why we’re importing a `print_function`, and why it’s from `__future__`.
+This is a gentle introduction to the differences between Python 2.x and Python 3.x.
 In Python 3, `print()` is a function, while in Python 2, `print` is a keyword.
-For now, the difference is just that using `print` requires paretheses around what you are printing.
+For now, the difference is just that using `print` now requires paretheses around what you are printing.

 ### CPI data

-First, we'll grab the CPI data from the FRED.
-This is where we'll use the `requests` library:
+First, we’ll grab the CPI data from the FRED.
+This is where we’ll use the `requests` library:

 ```python
 import requests
 ```

-And we'll be grabbing data from a specific URL, so let's create a global variable first:
+And we’ll be grabbing data from a specific URL, so let’s create a global variable first:

 ```python
 CPI_DATA_URL = 'http://research.stlouisfed.org/fred2/data/CPIAUCSL.txt'